Nuitka/Nuitka-website/posts/nuitka-release-0527.rst

   <http://bugs.nuitka.net/issue368>`__.

 - Added option ``--python2-for-scons`` to specify the Python2 execute to use for calling Scons.
-This should allow using AnaConda Python for that task.
+This should allow using Anaconda Python for that task.

 Optimization